The Fallen Leaves

 The Fallen Leaves are a British garage rock group that formed in Richmond, London in 2004.
 The group was formed by Rob Symmons (dustbin guitar) and Rob Green (vocals) with Paul Myers (bass).
-The current line-up features drummer Brett Buddy Ascott ex of Mod/Punk band The Chords, and bassist Gareth Evans.
+The current line-up features drummer Ian O'Sullivan, formerly of The Aardvarks.

 Prehistory

-Symmons and Myers, along with Vic Goddard, were founding members of the Subway Sect.
-During the recording of the first Subway Sect album, manager Bernie Rhodes sacked the band except for singer-songwriter Goddard.
+Symmons and Myers, along with Vic Goddard, were founding members of Subway Sect who were managed by Bernie Rhodes.
+One of the UK's first punk groups, Subway Sect toured extensively with The Clash, recorded two Peel sessions and released two singles before disbanding in mysterious circumstances.
+Their second single.
+'Ambition' was culled from an album that was almost finished but never released and subsequently lost.
 Myers went on to play bass with Steve Jones and Paul Cook in the Professionals.
 Symmons, unable to retrieve his guitar from the band lockup, gave up professional music for over twenty years until persuaded out of retirement by old friend, Rob Green.
 Green had built a reputation singing at Bernie Rhodes' "Club Left" and by performing with Vic Godard's later version of the Subway Sect, once supporting Siouxsie and the Banshees at the Music Machine in 1980.